 While at the visitor centers make sure to find out the daily schedule for Ranger-lead tours.
 They have a variety of options from learning about the local wildlife, hiking and learning about the people who lived in the area.

 We took a great Ranger lead tour from the Sugarland Visitor Center about the local people who lived in the area.
-The Ranger takes you on a walk to visit local homes and a school that are still left on the property.
+The Ranger takes you on a walk to visit local homes and a school that is still left on the property.
 On the tour you learn what daily life was like for the people who lived in this area and how it became a National Park.
 It was an easy walk for families and the ranger did a great job of engaging the kids to keep them interested.
 Bonus: these tours are free.

 Hiking Great Smoky Mountains National Park